yelirkram/Troop-255-Programming-MB/README.md

 https://boyslife.org/merit-badges/programming-merit-badge/

-## Complete your CyberChip
+## Complete your Cyber Chip
-To help families and volunteers keep youth safe while online, the Boy Scouts of America introduces the Cyber Chip.
+To help families and volunteers keep youth safe while online, the BSA introduced the Cyber Chip.
 In developing this exciting new tool, the BSA teamed up with content expert NetSmartz®, part of the National Center for Missing and Exploited Children® and training expert for many law enforcement agencies.

 https://www.scouting.org/training/youth-protection/cyber-chip/

 Note: All Cyber Chips will expire annually.
-This must be done on the Scout's own (will not b covered during the class).
+This must be done on the Scout's own (will not be covered during the class).

 # Coding Project/Session Instructions
 1. Go to https://repl.it/.